SystemsApproach/private5g/core.rst

 Chapter 5:  Mobile Core
 ============================

-..
-Mostly written from scratch, with the following hold-over content that might find a home here (including this old intro paragraph).

-   Includes new Magma content, mostly in terms of going into much more detail about the cloud native implementation than we currently have.

-   Includes a distributed implementation, where the User Plane runs at the edge (local breakout) and the Control Plane runs in the cloud.
-This is where we describe the P4-based implementation of the UPF.
-May address the 4G / 5G / WiFi convergence story as a side discussion.

 The Mobile Core provides IP connectivity to the RAN.
 It authenticates UEs as they connect, tracks them as they move from one base station to another, ensures that this connectivity fulfills the promised QoS